Cosmic-Chatter/Constellation/control_server/README.md

 Each line defines one projector, in which the keyword becomes the `id`.
 If a projector has a password for access to PJLink, specify it with a comma after the IP address.

 ###### Serial (RS-232)
-The control server can also manage projectors that implement a serial-over-IP interface.
+Control Server can also manage projectors that implement a serial-over-IP interface.
 You can also use a wireless serial adapter for projectors that do not implement serial-over-IP.
 Because every manufacturer implements a different set of functionality, the returned information is much more variable than over PJLink. **If PJLink is available, it is highly recommended.**

-PJLink projectors are defined in the `[SERIAL_PROJECTORS]` section as such:
+Serial projectors are defined in the `[SERIAL_PROJECTORS]` section as such:

 ```
 [SERIAL_PROJECTORS]